dkosmari/Turbiine/README.md

 2. `make`

-3. (optional) If your Wii U is named `wiiu` in your local network, and is running the ftpiiu plugin, you can also use these:
+3. (optional) If your Wii U is named `wiiu` in your local network, you can also use these:

-   - `make install`: install the plugin into the default Aroma path.
-Requires `curl`.
+   - `make install`: install via ftp, requires `curl` in your system.

-   - `make uninstall`: uninstall the plugin from the default Aroma path.
-Requires `curl`.
+   - `make uninstall`: uninstall via ftp, requires `curl` in your system.

-   - `make run`: load the plugin without installing it on the Wii U. Requires `wiiload` from the `wut-tools` package.
+   - `make run`: load the plugin without installing, requires `wiiload` package from devkitPro.

 ### Building with Docker